Guess Who Came To The Blacklisting Party?

 “Guess Who Came To The Blacklisting Party?” copyright 2011 Franke James

-Photography by James Coburn, Central Image Agency, with the following exceptions: David Stevenson: photos of Jim Harris, Kelly Drennan, Douglas Smith; Franke James: photos of the Tom and Jane Sagar, WWF team, Google hangout, Jim and Carola, Erich the Green, Steam Whistle, Food.
+Photography by James Coburn, Central Image Agency, with the following exceptions: D. Stevenson: photos of Jim Harris, Kelly Drennan, Douglas Smith; Franke James: photos of Tom and Jane Sagar, the WWF team, Google hangout, Jim and Carola, Erich the Green, Steam Whistle, Food.

 Related Blacklisting Posts by Franke James:

 September 10th: Blacklisted by Harper?
 Get out the Noise-Makers!

 “Yes, because the best way to fight shadowy blacklisting is to get noisy, have fun, and tell lots of people.
 So, to help spread the word, I’m hosting a Blacklisting Party.”